randomsalience/ProdigalArchipelago/README.md

 2. Start a new game of Prodigal, and select Archipelago.
 3. Enter the server address, port number, slot name, and optionally password, then select Start.

-This mod includes a built-in map tracker.
-However, there is currently no built-in way to run Archipelago CLI commands (such as !hint) or view previously delivered or received items in this mod.

-To run Archipelago CLI commands or view items delivered/received in real time, connect a Text Client installed from [Archipelago's Github releases page](https://github.com/ArchipelagoMW/Archipelago/releases/) with the same server information that you provide to the game.
+Pressing F1 in the game opens the Archipelago console.
+Here you can view a list of recently sent items, and use server commands such as !hint.
+Alternatively, you can use the Text Client installed from [Archipelago's Github releases page](https://github.com/ArchipelagoMW/Archipelago/releases/) with the same server information that you provide to the game.

 ## Gameplay Tips